 - If you suspect that they have consumed something poisonous

-- If they try to vomit but are unable to
+- If they attempt and are unable to induce vomiting

 - If they have a fever